Hello fellow creators or comic artists ‘in progress’!

 My advice therefore is to diversify.
 Make sure you have a backup plan in a place where you have full control and then go on and spread your assets wherever you can take advantage of a great audience.
 This way the moment that a problem appear on one side, you can easily transfer your assets without losing precious hours of work.

 You will never regret diversification.

 Here’s a table of hosting options from less control/more visibility up to more control/less visibility.

-There are other places for hosting comics out there, but, as far as I came to know from my experience and from the experiences of those around me, they are not as effective as the ones I just mentioned.
-A very few people I know have tried Graphite for example.
-But they all also publish on the other two as well.
+There are other places for hosting comics out there, but, as far as I know they are not as effective as the ones I just mentioned.